-The 14th Amendment and its applicability was scrutinized by racial prejudice and bias against an individual’s country of origin.
+The 14th Amendment and its applicability were scrutinized by racial prejudice and bias against an individual’s country of origin.
 This led to the Supreme Court hearing of U.S. vs. Wong Kim Ark.
 In this case, Wong Kim Ark was born to Chinese immigrant parents on U.S. soil.
 He spent his entire life as an American citizen living in California.
-Upon returning from a visit to China, U.S. custom agents denied his reentry into the United States and his claim of citizenship based on the fact that the Chinese Exclusionary Act was in effect.
+Upon returning from a visit to China, U.S. customs agents denied his re-entry into the United States and his claim of citizenship based on the fact that the Chinese Exclusionary Act was in effect.
 This prohibited Chinese immigrants from becoming naturalized U.S. citizens.
 The Supreme Court held that Wong Kim Ark was a U.S. citizen by birth and was entitled to the rights and privileges of any and all other U.S. citizens.

-The decision maintained that any immigration law discriminating against country of origin did not apply to children born on U.S. soil.
-The Court referenced an 1853 Pamphlet published in Philadelphia, stating: “The right of citizenship… is incident to birth in the country… The child of an alien, if born in the country, is as much a citizen as the natural born child of a citizen, and by operation of the same principle.”
+The decision maintained that any immigration law discriminating against one’s country of origin did not apply to children born on U.S. soil.
+The Court referenced an 1853 Pamphlet published in Philadelphia, stating: “The right of citizenship… is incident to birth in the country… The child of an alien, if born in the country, is as much a citizen as the natural-born child of a citizen, and by operation of the same principle.”
 Your parents’ country of origin does not affect your status as an American.

 The decision of the court and the legal principle from which the 14th Amendment draws is jus soli, meaning right of soil.
 The origin of jus soli in U.S. citizenship law informally borrowed from English common law and was the primary method for determining who was American before the Civil War.
 Slaves were not given citizenship rights until after emancipation and the 14th Amendment.
 In an 1844 New York case, the court held that a child born to foreign nationals visiting or only temporarily residing in the United States was still entitled to U.S. citizenship.
 Though formal citizenship law did not appear as an amendment to the Constitution until 1866, there is clear precedent for the reliance on and upholding of jus soli in determining citizenship and American identity before.

 This stands in contrast to the principle of jus sanguinis, meaning right of blood, that originated in Europe in response to shifting borders and the displacement of citizens from origin states.
-Following the redrawing of geopolitical boundaries in Europe throughout the 19th and 20th century, German leadership proposed a policy of determining national identity and belonging through ancestry rather than by location.
-Jus Sanguinis in its origin, was proposed as a method for reuniting separated families and granting citizenship rights to children born abroad to citizens.
+Following the redrawing of geopolitical boundaries in Europe throughout the 19th and 20th centuries, German leadership proposed a policy of determining national identity and belonging through ancestry rather than by location.
+Jus Sanguinis in its origin was proposed as a method for reuniting separated families and granting citizenship rights to children born abroad to citizens.
 Though its basis in nationalist sentiment would later be used for oppression and genocide, in its origin, jus sanguinis was intended to be inclusive.

 Jus Soli is primarily used in the Western Hemisphere and is the primary method for granting citizenship in a little over 30 countries.
 Many states’ citizenship law encompasses elements of both jus soli and jus sanguinis.

-In examining the place for Birthright Citizenship in U.S.policy, there is not definitive right or wrong, especially when other developed countries’ policies are examined.
+In examining the place for Birthright Citizenship in U.S.policy, there is no definitive right or wrong, especially when other developed countries’ policies are examined.
 Many European states rely heavily on narrowly defined Jus Sanguinis and still other developed, comparable countries rely on a restricted definition of Jus Soli.
 There is a strong argument to be made on behalf of both principles.

 In moving forward in the debate over Birthright Citizenship, a few suggestions should be made: